|

 or gifts.
 Bartering is encouraged and some great bargains can be

+had.
 The fishing in this particular area

 is excellent, with both game and bottom fishing abundant.
 Over the